Fasting in the Orthodox Church

 The True Meaning of Fasting

 The whole purpose of fasting is to enable the Christian to commune with fervour and desire with Jesus Christ.
 That is to say, the whole rationale behind fasting is to make human persons aware of their dependence upon God.
 In our fallen state, it is only by self-denial, such as the real physical hunger or tiredness involved in not eating, that we can be led to remember both our broken and created state, and therefore our total reliance on the uncreated God without whom we would not even exist.
 It is true that when we have eaten well and filled our stomachs with sustenance, a false sense of over-confidence and self-assurance can easily overcome us with the renewed energy gained.
-And so, just like a little hunger can lead us to a desire to eat, so as to be nourished, in precisely the same way can we be lead to a thirst and hunger for ''spiritual food'' which is Jesus Christ Himself.
+And so, just like a little hunger can lead us to a desire to eat, so as to be nourished, in precisely the same way can we be lead to a thirst and hunger for 'spiritual food' which is Jesus Christ Himself.

 Divorced, however, from this desire to commune with God, fasting can lead to a heightened irritable disposition of the person fasting or it can lead to an over-emphasis of the external rules associated with the fast.
 This inevitably reduces the practice of fasting to a form of legalism, that is simply to rules regarding what can be eaten and what cannot be eaten.
 In this way we miss entirely the inward goal of the fast.
 And without the inner understanding of the nature of fasting, the outward form loses all its meaning.
-Then the words of Christ, ''without me you can do nothing'' (Jn 15:5) lose all their significance because as long as we think we are abiding by the external rules of fasting then we do not need God.
+Then the words of Christ, "without me you can do nothing" (Jn 15:5) lose all their significance because as long as we think we are abiding by the external rules of fasting then we do not need God.
 Already we can see that fasting is the sacred pretext for all Christian persons to break the monologue, autonomy and their false sense of security inside their ego.

 We can see that the Church, in all its wisdom has placed fasting at the disposal of its faithful members so as to give them the opportunity to gain mastery over themselves by becoming liberated in God.
 As one of the many tools given by the Church, fasting is also a means which can help us to liberate ourselves from a mere dependence on the things of this world in order to concentrate on the things of the Kingdom of God.
 It is to give power to the soul so that it will not yield to temptation and sin.
-It is precisely for this reason that St Seraphim underline the importance of fasting in terms of an “indispensable means” of gaining the fruit of the Holy Spirit in one’s life.
+It is precisely for this reason that St Seraphim underlined the importance of fasting in terms of an “indispensable means” of gaining the fruit of the Holy Spirit in one’s life.

-Humanity does not fast because it pleases God for His servants not to eat, for, as the Lenten hymns of the Church remind us, “the devil also never eats.”
+Humanity does not fast because it pleases God for His servants to not eat, for, as the Lenten hymns of the Church remind us, “the devil also never eats.”
 Neither do the faithful fast with the belief that somehow their physical hunger and thirst can serve as a ''reparation'' for their sins.
 Such an understanding is never given in the Scriptures nor in the writings of the Fathers.
 Rather, people fast so that they might more effectively serve God who loves them and has saved them in Christ and the Spirit.
 From this, it follows that fasting without a conscious desire to live a virtuous life is to miss the whole point of the meaning of the fast.
 That is to say, fasting without effort in virtue is wholly in vain.
 According to abba Dorotheos:

 “... in fasting one must not only obey the rule against gluttony in regard to food, but refrain from every sin so that, while fasting, the tongue may also fast, refraining from slander, lies, evil talking, degrading one’s brother, anger and every sin committed by the tongue.
-One should also fast with the eyes, not looking at vain things...A man that fasts wisely... wins purity and comes to humility... and proves himself a skilful builder.”
+One should also fast with the eyes, not looking at vain things...A man that fasts wisely... wins purity and comes to humility... and proves himself a skillful builder.”

 The spiritual fathers, as strictly ascetic as they were, are very clear in their teaching about fasting.
 They insisted with the Lord and the Scriptures that people are to fast in order to become free from passions and lust.
 But they insist as well that the most important thing is to be free from all sin, including the pride, vanity and hypocrisy, which comes through foolish and sinful fasting.